Generalizing Scaling Laws for Dense and Sparse Large Language Models: Abstract

 \section{Abstract}

-Over the past few years, the size of language models has grown exponentially, as has the computational cost to train these large models.
-This rapid growth has motivated researchers to develop new techniques aimed at enhancing the efficiency of the training process.
-Despite these advancements, optimally predicting the model size or allocating optimal resources remains a challenge.
-Several efforts have addressed the challenge by proposing different scaling laws, but almost all of them are architecture-specific (dense or sparse).
-In this work we revisit existing scaling laws and propose a generalized scaling law to provide a unified framework that is applicable to both dense and sparse large language models.
-We evaluate and compare our proposed scaling law with existing scaling laws to demonstrate its effectiveness.
+Despite recent advancements of large language models (LLMs), optimally predicting the model size for LLM pretraining or allocating optimal resources still remains a challenge.
+Several efforts have addressed the challenge by proposing different empirical scaling laws, but almost all of them are architecture-specific (dense or sparse).
+In this work we revisit existing empirical scaling laws and propose a generalized scaling law to provide a unified framework that is applicable to both dense and sparse large language models.
+We evaluate and compare our proposed scaling law with existing scaling laws and demonstrate that our proposed scaling law captures the scaling behavior of existing scaling laws.
+Further, we show an IsoFLOP comparison between our proposed scaling law and the state-of-the-art scaling law to illustrate the effectiveness of our proposed scaling law for Mixture-of-Expert (MoE)-based very large LLMs like DeepSeek-V3.
+Our proposed scaling law can be used to estimate the best model hyperparameters (Model size, Tokens and Compute) for a given sparsity or to identify the optimal sparsity for the given model hyperparameters.